 - 1. Youth for the Quality Care of Animals (YQCA) certification is required. - 2.
 The County Fairbook will list exhibit times. - 3.
-All heifers WITHOUT registration papers will be shown by weight in the Non-registered All Other Breeds class. - 4.
-All bulls should be shown with nose rings. - 5.
-Each steer entered must have been born after January 1 of the previous year. - 6.
-Protests on breeds will be blood tested at the protestor's expense (\$50 or current rate if higher) until protest is settled.
+All heifers WITHOUT registration papers will be shown by weight in the non-registered All Other Breeds class. - 4.
+Each steer entered must have been born after January 1 of the previous year.